 Due to evolving legal standards relating to the patentability, validity, and enforceability of patents covering pharmaceutical and biotechnological inventions and the scope of claims made under these patents, our ability to obtain, maintain and enforce patents is uncertain and involves complex legal and factual questions.
 Recent patent reform legislation could increase the uncertainties and costs surrounding the prosecution of our patent applications and the enforcement or defense of our issued patents in the U.S. The Leahy-Smith America Invents Act (the "Leahy-Smith Act"), made a number of significant changes to U.S. patent law in 2011.
 These include provisions that affect the way patent applications are prosecuted and may also affect patent litigation.
 For example, the first to file provisions limit the rights of an inventor who is the first to invent an invention but is not the first to file an application claiming that invention.
 U.S. and foreign patent applications typically are maintained in confidence for a period of time after they initially are filed with the applicable patent office.
 Consequently, we cannot be certain that we were the first to invent, or the first to file patent applications on, our products or product candidates or their use.
 If a third party also has filed a U.S. patent application relating to our products or product candidates, their uses, or a similar invention, we may have to participate in legal or administrative proceedings to determine priority of invention.
-For applications governed by the Leahy-Smith Act, if a third-party has an earlier filed U.S. patent application relating to out products or product candidates, their uses, or a similar invention, we may have to participate in legal or administrative proceedings to determine priority of invention.
-For applications governed by the Leahy-Smith Act, if a third-party has an earlier filed U.S. patent application relating to our products or product candidates, their usely or products or product candidates, their uses, or a simila issued patent from our application.
+For applications governed by the Leahy-Smith Act, if a third-party has an earlier filed U.S. patent application relating to our product candidates, their uses, or a similar invention, we may be unable to obtain an issued patent from our application.